-Many users with special visual needs may implement custom settings or style sheets to override the formatting specified on a Web page or document.
-The adjustments these tools make depend on the user’s settings, and can include zooming or light text on a dark background or use of preferred fonts.
+- Some users implement implement custom settings or style sheets to override the formatting specified on a Web page or document.
+The adjustments these tools make depend on the user’s settings, and can include zooming, light text on a dark background or use of preferred fonts.

 Page on High Zoom